barotto/libRocketDoc/pages/tutorials/python_event_system.md

 ### Step 5: Key and end game bindings

 We can now get into the game, however the game will never finish as there's no key bindings for processing the ESCAPE key and nothing will make the game exit when the game is over.
-Fixing the key binding is easy, simply drop in a 'onkeydown' handler and make it launch the pause menu.
+Fixing the key binding is easy, simply drop in a `onkeydown`{:.evt} handler and make it launch the pause menu.

-The game over event is a bit more tricky, as the old Invaders would call EventManager::LoadWindow directly from C++.
-We're going to have to add a game_over flag to game and make the GameElement check this state every update and fire a custom 'gameover' event.
+The game over event is a bit more tricky, as the old Invaders would call `EventManager::LoadWindow()` directly from C++.
+We're going to have to add a game_over flag to game and make the GameElement check this state every update and fire a custom `gameover`{:.evt} event.

 ```cpp
 // Updates the game.